89z/autumn/content/talks/new-language/index.md

 putting any links here, as we can keep sources and detailed information under the Languages folder.

-- common-lisp
-- c-plus-plus
-- crystal
 - c-sharp
-- d
 - dart
 - elixir
-- f-sharp
 - haskell
-- java
-- kotlin
 - lua
-- nim
-- ocaml
-- pascal
-- perl
-- pony
-- r
-- racket
-- reason
-- red
-- ruby
-- rust

 ## Booleans

 Language should be able to print Booleans and Numbers differently.
 These currently fail that test:

-C
+- C
+- Perl

-## HTTP client
+## Code bloat

-Language should have built in HTTP client, or at least an up to date package.
+Language should have 5 or less pieces of boilerplate code.
+Also language should have 5 or less ways to perform a task.
 These currently fail that test:

-Zig
+- Java
+- Ruby

 ## Good

+- C++
 - Clojure
+- Common-lisp
+- F#
 - Go
-- Javascript
 - Julia
+- Nim
 - PHP
 - Python
+- Racket
 - Scheme

+## HTTP client

+Language should have built in HTTP client, or at least an up to date package without major bugs.
+These currently fail that test:

+- D
+- Zig

+## JavaScript

+Language should not be JavaScript or any variant.
+These currently fail that
+test:

+- Javascript
+- Reason

+## Map literal

+This should be part of the language, not a package.
+These currently fail that
+test:

+Rust

 ## Windows

 Native Windows version should be available.
 Release should be in the last year.
-Release should be without major bugs.
+Release should be without major issues.
 These currently fail that test:

+- Crystal
+- Kotlin
+- Pascal
+- Ocaml
+- Pony
+- R
+- Red
 - Scala
 - Standard-ML
 - Swift